JakeHowdeshell/mvc-tech-blog/README.md

 - Step 2: Before running the program the user will need to install the packages by typing 'npm install' into the terminal integrated to the location of the folder holding the program.

-- Step 3: the user will need to set up a
+- Step 3: the user will need to set up a Heroku profile.

 - Step 4: The user will need to have a Heroku installed on their PC, this can be achieved by typing 'npm install -g heroku' into their terminal.